-Appraising and evaluating the effectiveness of the International Board
+Appraising and evaluating the effectiveness of the international Board

-- 3.55 The International Board will regularly review and assess its own performance, that of individual trustees and of committees, standing groups and other bodies. - 3.56 The Board has approved a Board performance & development policy.
+- 3.56 The international Board will regularly review and assess its own performance, that of individual trustees and of committees, standing groups and other bodies. - 3.57 The Board has approved a Board performance & development policy.
 This commits the Board to: - i.
 Review its own performance and effectiveness as a team annually. - ii.
 Review and appraise the performance of individual trustees annually, to be carried out by the Chair, or another trustee, appointed by the Chair, or through external assistance.
-Trustee reappointment for a second term is contingent on a successful review at the end of the first term.
+Trustee

-- iii.
+- reappointment for a second term is contingent on a successful review at the end of the first term. - iii.
 Review and appraise the performance of the Chair annually.
-The Deputy Chair, or the Board as a whole, will usually carry out this review, or external assistance may be sought. - iv.
+The Vice Chair, or the Board as a whole, will usually carry out this review, or external assistance may be sought. - iv.
 Review the performance and effectiveness of committees, in relation to their own terms of reference as required. - v.
-Review its own performance and effectiveness using an external assessor, appointed by the Board for the purpose of the review, every three years. - 3.57 The results of these reviews and assessments should be used to make such improvements to Board working as are identified, to inform development and training programmes which may be required and to guide trustee renewal and recruitment.
+Review its own performance and effectiveness using an external assessor, appointed by the Board for the purpose of the review, every three years. - 3.58 The results of these reviews and assessments should be used to make such improvements to Board working as are identified, to inform development and training programmes which may be required and to guide trustee renewal and recruitment.

-4 Meetings of the International Board
+4 Meetings of the international Board

-- 4.1 The International Board have agreed that the Board should meet three times a year.
-One of these meetings is usually held by videoconference.
-Further meetings may be held if required for specific approvals, usually by videoconference. - 4.2 The cycle of business undertaken by the International Board and the agenda for each meeting is set by the Chair in consultation with the Executive Director and other colleagues.
-It is based on the summary of the role and functions of the Board set out in this manual and in the governing documents. - 4.3 Papers and the agenda are sent out electronically to all trustees to arrive at least ten working days before each meeting.
-They are also published and retained on a secure WaterAid extranet to which all trustees have access. - 4.4 Meetings of the International Board are usually held in the UK.
-Under the terms of the Articles trustees are deemed to be present at the meeting if they are able to communicate with the meeting, either in person or via other means such as Skype or telephone (Article 16). - 4.5 The quorum for meetings of the International Board is set by the Board.
+- 4.1 The international Board have agreed that the Board should meet three times a year.
+At least one of these meetings is held in person, usually in the London office.
+Others are held by videoconference.
+Further meetings may be held if required for specific approvals, usually by videoconference. - 4.2 The cycle of business undertaken by the international Board and the agenda for each meeting is set by the Chair in consultation with the Global Director and other colleagues.
+It is based on the summary of the role and functions of the Board set out in this manual and in the governing documents. - 4.3 Papers and the agenda are shared electronically with all trustees via a secure board administration portal to which all trustees have access at least ten working days before each meeting. - 4.4 Meetings of the international Board are usually held in the UK.
+Under the terms of the Articles trustees are deemed to be present at the meeting if they are able to communicate with the meeting, either in person or via other means such as videoconferencing or telephone (Article 16). - 4.5 The quorum for meetings of the international Board is set by the Board.
 It is not less than three and, unless otherwise fixed, is three, or one-third of the number of trustees, whichever is greater (Article 17).